hgld/utba/content/_index.md

     - label: Learn more
       url: "/docs/getting-started"
   - title: 'Meetings, Events and Networking '
-    content: |-
+    content: "We strengthen our beekeeping community through networking and learning.
-      We strengthen our beekeeping community through networking and learning.
+      \ \n**_Hear the how, when, and what of Varroa treatment by Dr. Samuel Ramsey.

-      Due to the COVID-19 pandemic our next meeting is a Zoom meeting.
+      \ Tuesday August 4th,  7 p.m. via our next meeting on Zoom._**  "
     actions:
     - label: Next Meeting
       url: https://www.facebook.com/groups/urbantorontobeekeepers/events/